-MUL 192-93B GUITAR ENSEMBLE (2-4E) 1-2 credits MUL 292-93B PREREQUISITE: Permission of instructor
+MUL 192-93B GUITAR ENSEMBLE (2-4E) 1-2 credits MUL 292-93B PREREQUISITE: Permission of instructor ments and transcriptions for classical technique.

-This course provides ensemble experience for guitar students in playing standard literature and arrangements and transcriptions for classical technique.
 Emphasis is placed on rehearsing and performing literature appropriate to the mission and goals of the group.
 Performances are assigned.
-This course is open to all students and is required for quitar majors.
+This course is open to all students and is required for guitar majors.